 All EDS programs require acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
 Each student must write the EDS Comprehensive Examination during or preceding the quarter in which completion is anticipated.
+Students are allowed one retesting and if not successful on the retesting, they will be automatically dropped from graduate programs in the School of Education.
 Students should consult with their advisor for specific information prior to registration.